imjohansunden/simple-async-queue/README.md

 ### A simple queue utility for running async tasks one at a time

-*fyi:* _The origin of this code is pretty old.
+_The origin of this code is pretty old.
 Nowadays this could be very easily achieved with promises.
 But if you are not the promise-person this could be something for you :) _

 ```javascript
 // Require simple-async-queue